talkable/talkable-docs/source/android_sdk/deep_linking.rst

           ...
       }

-3. Add GetSocial Maven Repository to the list of project dependencies repositories inside your top-level ``build.gradle``:
+3. Add GetSocial Maven Repository to the list of project dependency repositories inside your top-level ``build.gradle``:

    .. code-block:: groovy